Evidence for the Big Bang:

 The study of historical data shows that over the years predictions of the ratio of helium to hydrogen in a BB universe have been repeatedly adjusted to agree with the latest available estimates of that ratio as observed in the real universe.
 The estimated ratio is dependent on a ratio of baryons to photons (the baryon number) that has also been arbitrarily adjusted to agree with the currently established helium to hydrogen ratio.
 These appear to have not been predictions, but merely adjustments of theory (‘retrodictions’) to accommodate current data.

-Helium Problem: Many of the papers in this RSR report on Big Bang Predictions were published in just the last few years.
+Helium Problem: (In 1989, a year before his death, physics great John Bell mentioned the helium problem during an elevator ride to a young Jim Al-Khalili.
+Thirty years later the physics professor says, "To this day I'm not quite sure what the 'helium problem' is."
+Professor Al-Khalili, Bell was probably referring to the following.)
+Many of the papers in this RSR report on Big Bang Predictions were published in just the last few years.
 Let's get a few more historical examples though of how the process has worked, for the pattern continues to this day.
 Dennis Sciama in Modern Cosmology, published back in 1971 by Cambridge University Press, described the Big Bang's "Helium Problem".
 For helium:

 ...had a minimum abundance of about one helium atom to every eleven hydrogen atoms.
 Since, as we shall see, this is a very high helium abundance to have been produced by stars in the Galaxy, it is tempting to suggest that the minimum ratio of 1/11 represents the relative helium abundance when the Galaxy was formed, and that localised increases in the observed ratio have to do with the local production of helium after the Galaxy was formed.
 Unfortunately for this simple picture, from 1966 onwards several observers have reported the existence of stars in which helium is underabundant, in some cases by as much as a factor of a hundred, as compared with the 'minimum' ratio of 1/11.
 (Sciama, p.
 151)